74hc595/chipdb/CONTRIBUTING.md

 #### `pins`

 Required.
-An array of pin definitions.
-The number of elements must match the indicated `pincount`.
+An dictionary of pin definitions.
 See the section "Pin definitions."

 #### `specs`